-Located to the east of Hook and Whitsunday Islands, Border Island offers amazing snorkelling, secluded beaches, a great hike and spectacular views.
+Located to the east of Hook Island in the Whitsundays, Border Island offers amazing snorkelling, secluded beaches, a great hike and spectacular views.

 Far enough away from many of the day tour crowds, yet close to enough to be within comfortable sailing reach, this treasure certainly warrants being included on your bareboating itinerary.